 There may be occasions where the university considers committing its financial resources on a long-term basis in support of debt issued by a DSO or other component unit.
 While the nature of the commitment may not constitute a legal debt obligation of the university, it may affect the university's debt position and its available financial resources.
 Therefore, the university should evaluate the long-term fiscal impact upon the university's debt position and available resources before authorizing any such financial commitment.
-Additionally, the debt of any DSO may not be secured by an agreement or contract with the university unless the source of payments under such agreement or contract or agreement shall also be subject to the requirements set forth under "Security Features - Pledged Revenues" herein.
+Additionally, the debt of any DSO may not be secured by an agreement or contract with the university unless the source of payments under such agreement or contract is limited to revenues that the university is authorized to use for the payment of debt service.
+Any such contract or agreement shall also be subject to the requirements set forth under "Security Features - Pledged Revenues" herein.